GuiyangXin/ar_marker_localization/README.md

 source devel/setup.bash
 roslaunch ar_marker_localization ar_maker_localization.launch
 ```
-The uper object's pose with respect to the end-effector frame is published on ros topic `/uperPartPoseInRightEndEffectorFrame` with ``geometry_msgs/Pose`` message type.
+* The upper object's pose with respect to the end-effector frame is published on ros topic `/uperPartPoseInRightEndEffectorFrame` with ``geometry_msgs/Pose`` message type.
+* The lower object's pose with respect to the upper object's frame (locatated at the geometric centre) is published on ros topic `/lowerPartPoseInUpperPartFrame` with ``geometry_msgs/Pose`` message type.